khd-0/Technical-support-app-for-Android-/README.md

 # Technical-support-app-for-Android-
-This Technical support app build it with java using jdk 8 202u and for layouts designing i used XML .
+This Technical support app working with android device's bulid it with java using jdk 8u202 and for layouts designing i used XML
 .
 .
+.
+use andriud studio 2021 version.
-Open source you can used for education or personal used
+This project Open source you can used for education or personal used